makenowjust/crustache/README.md

 ## Development

 This library's specs are put in `spec` directory.
-They can run by `crystal spec ./spec/spec.cr` command.
+They can run by `crystal spec spec` command.

 ## Contributing